 The College celebrated its 140th year in 2015 with a new Principal for the College, Dr Michael Carroll.
 Strategic development was at the core of 2016 with the development of both the Strategic Plan (GT2020 - Join the Journey) and College Master Plan.

 The Master Plan was implemented in 2017 and saw the beginning of new growth for Terrace.
-In 2018 the growth continues with the construction of the Student Wellbeing Centre as Terrace once again changes to meet the demands of the growing Terrace Family.
+In 2018 the growth continued with the construction of the Student Wellbeing Centre as Terrace once again changed to meet the demands of the growing Terrace Family.